Camping In the Yard

 To reduce the load on the furnace, I installed a substantial amount of rigid foam insulation and weather-stripping in every space I could access, including under and behind the bed, beneath the floor, and inside all of the outside-accessed storage compartments.
-(Even with all of this, there were times when the furnace ran full-time, barely keeping the camper at 60 degrees—clearly the system was taxed beyond its design limits.)
+But even with all of this, there were times when the furnace ran full-time, barely keeping the camper at 60 degrees—clearly the system was taxed beyond its design limits.

-I also had to add insulation around the water storage tanks, which were exposed beneath the camper.
-They still froze, but thankfully only briefly a couple of times during serious cold spells.
+I also had to add insulation around the water storage tanks, which were exposed beneath the camper, so they wouldn't freeze (which they had a couple of times before adding the insulation).
 Because weather was always a concern, I purchased a little weather station to monitor conditions, and installed a ladder so I could access the roof to keep it clean.